 - Provide a link to the marketing material online (ie. Right Move / Zoopla)

-We will then advertise the property on our Former council properties for sale webpage for an eight week period.
+We will then advertise the property on our Former council properties for sale webpage for eight weeks.

 3. Once you have a potential buyer/ tenant

 Application for consent

 You do not need to wait until the end of the eight week period if your buyer or tenant has either lived and/or worked within Gloucestershire or the Cotswolds AONB continually for three years immediately prior to the proposed purchase of the property.